Guide

 One of the most effective ways to manage cloud modernization is to take a structured, phased approach to migration, starting with rehosting simpler applications using a lift-and-shift method.
 This helps banks quickly gain cloud experience without extensive changes to their codebase.

-At the same, more complex, mission-critical applications can undergo refactoring or rearchitecting to optimize them for a cloud environment.
+At the same time, more complex, mission-critical applications can undergo refactoring or rearchitecting to optimize them for a cloud environment.
 This might involve breaking monolithic applications into microservices, implementing containerization, or leveraging cloud-native services such as serverless computing, databases, and AI and machine learning tools.

 Banks can engage in CI/CD, ensuring that modernized applications are developed, tested, rapidly deployed, and seamlessly integrated with their new cloud infrastructure with the DevOps methodology.